remmadlog/Data_Analysis_Fuel_Prices/Analysis_Fuel_Price.md

     ## 10 36329346-55f7-4749-ab8f-…  2023     4 e10    1.73 Budg… Budg… 54539     ürzig

-We still have **blank** city names, but for this case we can consider the postal code.
+We still have **blank** city names, but for this case we can consider the post code.

-### Cleaning City Names - Postal Code
+### Cleaning City Names - Post Code

 Create an overview of all stations that have a blank city entry: